dimgiagos44/Serverless-app-versions/benchmarks/version1_vs_4/README.md

 # Version1 (single/multi-node, single/multi-replicas) vs Version4 benchmarks

-## Average results from version1 vs version4 with 4 different inputs with single node deployment (davinci)
+## Average results from Version1 vs Version4 with 4 different inputs with single node deployment (davinci), with Faas-Flow runtime

 *Adding replicas to Version1's pods seems not to accelerate the execution.
 Check below why*